 What is the Urgency Center?

-Equipped with the latest medical technology and staffed by board-certified ER physicians and emergency-trained nurses, the Urgency Center can treat a wide range of illnesses and injuries for which you might otherwise go to a hospital ER.
+Equipped with the latest medical technology and staffed by board-certified ER physicians and emergency-trained physician assistants and nurses, the Urgency Center can treat a wide range of illnesses and injuries for which you might otherwise go to a hospital ER.

 *We do not accept ambulances; however, we will transport patients to St. Cloud Hospital if necessary.